GeneralSting/Frontend-documentation/JavaScript/event loop.md

 - processing of functions continues until the stack is once again empty, then, the event loop will process the next message in the queue if there is one

+- **Task queue and Microtask queue**
+  - in task queue goes web APIs, on microtask which is prioritized by event loop goes async await tasks
+    - when microtask queue is empty then it checks task queue and deals with it

 ## Event loop

 - got its name because of how it is usually implemented, which usually resembles: